-20. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+19. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Company's principal financial instruments include investments in listed securities, unlisted securities, cash and bank balances and an amount due to the Investment Manager.
+The Company's principal financial instruments comprise investments in listed securities, unlisted securities, cash and bank balances and an amount due to the investment manager.

 The main risks arising from the Company's financial instruments are equity price risk, foreign currency risk, interest rate risk, credit risk and liquidity risk.
 The board of directors reviews and agrees policies for managing each of these risks and they are summarised below: